 - Identify the gap area in multi-language and multiregional keyword searches, align your PPC search strategy accordingly.

 - Custom segmented prospecting i.e. create segmentations of different dimensions i.e. demographics/Geography/Interests etc. and then create separate adgroups with targeted creatives/campaigns.

 - Dynamic Retargeting/Remarketing (Display) i.e dynamic interactive ad can be created via dynamic feed which can insert names of searched cities in the ad template and pull the flight prices on the go.

 - Link posts, Static banners ads (retargeting) and DPA ads (Dynamic Retargeting) on Facebook to amplify display marketing efforts.
 (Same can be replicated on Tw and Insta)

 - Innovation in Crowd Sourcing/ Co-Creation and User Generated Content.

-- Building new app based on Augmented reality giving customers a real life sense of Etihad’s comfort before actually experiencing it.
+- Building new app based on Augmented reality giving customers a real-life sense of Etihad’s comfort before actually experiencing it.

-I am well aware that most of the business of airlines comes from OTAs and TAs but this post is not about websites like Skyscanner, rather it is about How we can escalate brand Etihad and their own digital marketing crusades.
+I am well aware that most of the business of airlines come from OTAs and TAs but this post is not about websites like Skyscanner, rather it is about How we can escalate brand Etihad and their own digital marketing crusades.